Side Strain (Abdominal)

 Side strains are an injury almost unique to cricket’s fast bowlers.
 Javelin throwers are the only other athletic participants who also regularly strain the side abdominal muscles.

 Normal anatomy of the anterolateral abdominal wall.
-The diagram shows internal oblique muscle arising from the iliac crest and inserting into lower fourth rib under cover of external oblique muscle.
+The diagram shows internal oblique muscle arising from the iliac crest and inserting into the lower fourth rib under cover of external oblique muscle.

 What Causes Side Strain?

 Side strains are strongly related to bowling speed, with the fastest bowlers much more likely to suffer this type of injury.
 It is postulated that the mechanism of injury for internal oblique muscle strain is sudden eccentric contracture with rupture of muscle fibres.
-An eccentric contraction is one that stops a muscle or joint from excessively lengthening.
+An eccentric contraction stops a muscle or joint from excessively lengthening.

 Movements associated with bowling and throwing cause lengthening of the muscle, which is then subjected to superimposed eccentric contraction, making it vulnerable to rupture.

 In research studies focusing on fast bowlers, the muscle tear occurs on the non–bowling arm side.
 For example, in a right-handed bowler, the left arm is initially hyperextended and then forcefully pulled through to allow the right arm to follow through and release the ball.
 In the hyperextended position, the internal oblique muscle on the left side can be assumed to be at maximum tension or eccentric contraction.
-The sudden vigorous motion from this eccentric contraction or pull through that allows the dominant shoulder to flex and release the ball is the probable point at which the internal oblique muscle is likely to rupture.
+The sudden vigorous motion from this eccentric contraction or pull through that allows the dominant shoulder to flex and release the ball is the possible point at which the internal oblique muscle will likely rupture.
 A similar mechanism can be proposed for other throwing sports.

 How is Side Strain Diagnosed?